 - Protect survivors of violence and trafficking.

-- Reform the costly, inefficient and inhumane detention system and end the practice of detaining families.
+- Stop the costly, inefficient and inhumane mass detention and deportation system.

 - Promote immigrant integration that includes and empowers women.